Storyblok Raises $80M Series C - Read News

 Storyblok API-Keys settings.

-Section titled The store service The store service
+The store service

 We can use the API utility function from the previous step to fetch the data of the stores we've created earlier from Storyblok.